anulin/PiThetic/README.md

       mode flags:
           --freq - frequency (default)
           --pi - nucleotide diversity
+          --theta
       for samtools mpileup input you may call samtools mpileup --h

+The chosen statistics are printed in standard output with respect to corresponding samtools mpipleup lines

 Requirements: